eu-digital-identity-wallet/eudi-srv-web-trustedlist-manager-py/README.md

      + View Current TSL: View Trusted Lists associated to user;
      + Create TSL: Create Trusted List;
      + Update Existing TSL: Update Trusted Lists data that are associated to user;
-     + Digitally sign the TSL: Inserts Xades Signature into Trusted List.
+     + Digitally sign the TSL: Inserts Xades Signature into Trusted List;
+     + New Info lang: To add new information to the data in different languages:

   2. Other options are currentelly under development:
      + Update History: View past updates of Trusted List;